About Anne Reith, Ph.D.

-Click the links below to learn more about Dr. Anne Reith, who is the Founder and Director of IMPART and the IWWC:
+Click on the links below to read an interview with Dr. Anne Reith, who is the Founder and Director of IMPART and the IWWC:

 - Anne, as a child, were you aware that you were psychic?
 In retrospect, what were the signs that you had psychic abilities?